Eduard Berzin: As head of Dalstroy

-It was apparently on the basis of this success that in 1931 Stalin appointed him head of Dalstroy, the authority which was to develop Kolyma making use essentially of forced labour consisting of some convicted criminals but mainly political prisoners.
-He arrived in Nagaev Bay by steamship on 2 February 1932 together with a small number of prisoners (mainly mining engineers) and some security guards.
+It was apparently on the basis of this success that in 1931, Stalin appointed him head of Dalstroy, the authority which was to develop Kolyma, making use essentially of forced labour consisting of some convicted criminals, but mainly political prisoners.
+He arrived in Nagaev Bay by steamship on 2 February 1932 together with a few prisoners (mainly mining engineers) and some security guards.

-It is reported that Berzin's primary aim was to exploit the region to the full, in line with the objectives of Stalin's first five-year plan.
-The prisoners were simply his workforce.
-The focus of his attention was gold mining as gold was needed to pay for industrial development across Russia.
-This required construction of the harbour town of Magadan, substantial road building, some lumbering and building a large number of labour camps.
+It is reported that Berzin's primary aim was to exploit the region to the fullest capacity, in line with the objectives of Stalin's first five-year plan.
+The prisoners were simply, his workforce.
+The focus of his attention was gold mining, as gold was needed to pay for industrial development across Russia.
+This required construction of the harbour town of Magadan, substantial road building, some lumbering, and building numerous labour camps.

-From the very start, however, lack of proper preparations combined with an exceptionally hard winter in 1932/33 led to tremendous hardship, particularly for the prisoners sent up into the River Kolyma valley to build roads and mine gold, very many of whom perished in the cold.
+From the very start, however, the lack of proper preparations combined with an exceptionally hard winter in 1932 and 1933 led to tremendous hardship, particularly for the prisoners sent up into the River Kolyma valley to build roads and mine gold, very many of whom perished in the cold.

 It was said that Berzin tried to treat his prisoners comparatively well in order to enable them to carry out their work as efficiently as possible.
 In reality, this was only a half-truth: while Berzin allowed hard-working prisoners shortened sentences—and even paid them salaries—he also sent less valuable prisoners to smaller camps, known as lagpunkts, where many were tortured and killed.
 After the hard winter of 1932 and difficult conditions the following summer, the situation started to evolve more positively.
 Although hardships continued, the overall efficiency of the operations and the conditions for the prisoners improved under Berzin's leadership.
-The same can be said for overall gold production, as "Kolyma’s gold output increased eight times in the first two years of Dalstroi’s operation."
+The same can be said for the overall gold production, as "Kolyma’s gold output increased eight times in the first two years of Dalstroi’s operation."

-The years 1934 to 1937 were remembered as a comparatively good period, particularly in the light of what was to follow under later leaders.
-The Soviet Union purchased the ships in the Netherlands for the sea fleet of "Dalstroy" in April and May 1935 and Eduard Berzin arrived in Amsterdam to see and check two purchased steamers Brielle and Almelo, which were renamed Dzhurma and «Яго́да» (later was renamed «Дальстрой»), and to hasten the purchase the third ship «Кулу».
+The years of 1934 to 1937 were remembered as a comparatively good period, particularly in the light of what was to follow under later leaders.
+The Soviet Union purchased the ships in the Netherlands for the sea fleet of "Dalstroy" in April and May 1935, and Eduard Berzin arrived in Amsterdam to see and check two purchased steamers Brielle and Almelo, which were renamed Dzhurma and «Яго́да» (later was renamed «Дальстрой»), and to hasten the purchase the third ship «Кулу».

-On returning to Kolyma, no doubt as a result of instructions he had received, he issued even harsher orders.
+Upon returning to Kolyma, no doubt as a result of instructions he had received, he issued even harsher orders.
 Prisoners were required to work in the opencast mines at temperatures as low as -55 C. As a result, annual gold output rose to 33 tons.

 Despite the dreadful conditions and the high death toll, over the years Berzin succeeded in having a road built to Seymchan high up in the Kolyma valley which was to lead to even higher gold outputs in subsequent years.